digitalservicebund/useid-app-ios/README.md

 ## Getting started

-Open the proejct file with Xcode and hit ⌘+R to run the project.
+Open the project file with Xcode and hit ⌘+R to run the project.
 Or hit ⌘+U to run all unit and UI tests.

 # License